wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 Check the [A blog post explaining ngrok](https://learn.vonage.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr).

-If you would like to see a similar example using an [Amazon Lex Bot](https://learn.vonage.com/blog/2021/03/10/connecting-voice-calls-to-an-amazon-lex-bot/).
+You can also look at a similar example using an [Amazon Lex Bot](https://learn.vonage.com/blog/2021/03/10/connecting-voice-calls-to-an-amazon-lex-bot/).

-Hope you enjoyed this.
+I hope you enjoyed this.
 Feel free to contact me [on Twitter](https://twitter.com/amdcavallaro) or join our [Community Slack Channel](https://developer.nexmo.com/community/slack).